ctcl-bregis/ctclsite-rust/config/projects/content/srv_dxm.md

 - Memory: 8GB (4x2GB) Unbuffered ECC DDR3-1333 ATP Micron
 - Boot storage: 120GB Intel SATA SSD
 - Chassis: Supermicro CSE-813

-The codename for this device along with ["Promethazine"](../srv_prm/) are based off the Far East Movement song "Like a G6".
-See [Codename Guide](../codenames/).